HarryXu497/Platformer/README.md

 # Platformer

-This game was made for Richmond Hill High School's ICS2OG Intro to Computer Studies course
+A Pygame game by Harry Xu for the ICS2OG Intro to Computer Studies course at Richmond Hill High School.